Skip to main content

 By default, only Admins are allowed to view and edit participant details and columns in the Research Panel.

-You can choose whether you want to extend this access to Contributors in Marvin as well.
-You may limit their access to the "Participants" tab in projects.
+You can choose whether you want to extend this access to Full seat users in Marvin as well.
+You may limit their access to the Participants tab in projects.

 Search for participant data